kli34/Checkpoint2/README.md

 # Checkpoint2

-*Datasets: World college ranking
+1.Datasets: World college ranking
-*These colleges are ranked by location, national rank, quality of education, alumni employee, quality of faculty, publications, influences, citations, board impact, and patents, then it calculate a final score for ranking.
+1.These colleges are ranked by location, national rank, quality of education, alumni employee, quality of faculty, publications, influences, citations, board impact, and patents, then it calculate a final score for ranking.

 National Rank: basically order the final score for each colleges